 There are plenty of sources of running water along the Allegheny Front Trail, but some are much safer to drink from than others!
 As a safe bet, don’t drink water from the red stream!

-The exception to the plentiful water sources is along the 6-mile section of trail spanning between Smays Run and Benner Run on the southern side.
+The exception to the plentiful water sources is along the 6-mile stretch of trail spanning between Smays Run and Benner Run on the southern side.

-Along the northern section, for a stretch, you’ll travel along the Moshannon Creek, nicknamed the “red Mo.”
-The water in this creek has stained everything a bright red-orange color, due to pollution from abandoned mine drainage.
+Along the northern section, for a stretch, you’ll travel along Moshannon Creek, nicknamed the “red Mo.”
+The water in this creek has stained everything a bright red-orange color due to pollution from abandoned mine drainage.

-The water is extremely acidic and full of heavy metals, so much so that fish cannot live in the water.
+The water is highly acidic and full of heavy metals, so much so that fish cannot live there.
 This classifies it as a “dead waterway.”
-Would you want to drink that if fish can’t be sustained in it?
+Would you want to drink that water if fish can’t survive?

 We definitely wouldn’t recommend it.

-While hiking this trail, plenty of time is spent hiking along creeks and streams, including Six Mile Run, Black Moshannon Creek, and Rock Run, among others.
-There is little planning required to ensure that you have enough water at all times.
+While hiking this trail, you’ll spend plenty of time along creeks and streams, including Six Mile Run, Black Moshannon Creek, and Rock Run.
+Little planning is required to ensure that you always have enough water.

-The work of beavers is very much evident along the trail, so with that being said, it is important to filter water along the trail, just to be safe and avoid any possible water-borne illnesses.
+The work of beavers is very much evident along the trail.
+It is essential to filter water along the trail to be safe and avoid any possible water-borne illnesses.

 We’ve had great results with our Katadyn Hiker Microfilter!

-The best part is the hose hooks directly to our water bladders, and we don’t have to remove much of anything from our packs to replenish.
-Also, refilling is very quick!
+The best part?
+The hose hooks directly to our water bladders, and we don’t have to remove much from our packs to replenish.

 Campsites and Hiking along the Trail

-There are plenty of campsites along the trail.
-Most are located near the best sources to refill your water, making it convenient to cook a hot dinner or begin your day with a full water bottle or bladder.
+There are plenty of campsites to choose from, all along the trail.
+Most are located near the best sources to refill your water, making it convenient to cook a hot dinner and then begin your day with a full water bottle or bladder.

-On our most recent trip around the AFT, we began on the eastern side of the loop at the parking area known as the Tram Road lot on route 504 and headed counterclockwise.
+On our most recent trip around the AFT, we began on the eastern side of the loop at the Tram Road parking lot on Route 504 and headed counterclockwise.

-Here is the main pro and con of taking this route:
+Here is the one main pro and con of taking this route:

-Pro: Saving most of the beautiful vistas for the end kept us motivated
+Pro: Saving most of the beautiful vistas for the end motivated us to complete the hike.

-Con: The 2 hardest sections of the trail were crossed while we were hiking tired, at the end of the first day, and the last few hours of our journey.
+Con: The two most challenging sections of the trail were crossed while we were hiking tired, at the end of the first day and the last few hours of our journey.

-Typically, two campsites on the trail are no more than 5 miles apart, with many being much, much closer together than that.
+Typically, two campsites on the trail are at most 5 miles apart, with many being much, much closer together than that.
 This is not an all-inclusive list, either.

-We love our NatureHike Cloud backpacking tent for these types of trips.
-It is so easy to set up and tear down.
-The rainfly works extremely well to keep you dry, even in a downpour, and repel wind.
-On beautiful summer nights, leave the rainfly off to enjoy the fresh air and gaze up at the stars through the completely mesh top.
+We love our NatureHike Cloud backpacking tent for these trips.
+Set up and tear down is so easy.
+The rainfly works exceptionally well, even in a downpour.
+On beautiful summer nights, leave the rainfly off to enjoy fresh air and gaze up at the stars through the mesh top.

-Anyway, here are the approximate distances to the campsite clusters from the route 504 trailhead, known as the Tram Road lot, so that you may plan appropriately depending on your abilities.
+Anyway, here are the approximate distances to the campsite clusters from the Route 504 trailhead (Tram Road lot) so that you can plan appropriately, depending on your abilities.

-The easiest way to find the commonly used campsites is by looking for rustic rock circle fire rings just off the trail.
+The easiest way to find the commonly used campsites is to look for rustic rock circle fire rings just off the trail.
 You’ll know them when you see them.

 Near miles 8-9, a couple of campsites can be found on the left side of the trail along Benner Run.

-Around mile 9.5, you’ll pass by a small cabin nestled in the woods and cross the Black Moshannon Creek on a small footbridge.
-Initially, you’ll see a great campsite with tons of room right across the footbridge, on the opposite bank from the cabin.
+Around mile 9.5, you’ll pass by a small cabin nestled in the woods and immediately cross the Black Moshannon Creek on a small footbridge.
+Initially, you’ll see a great campsite with tons of room across the footbridge, opposite the cabin.
 If this one is already occupied and you prefer to have your own space, continue along Black Moshannon Creek, and over the next mile or so, you’ll find a couple more options.

 At just over 10 miles, you should find a trail mailbox register near the junction with the Shingle Mill Trail, leading to Black Moshannon State Park.
-There are numerous campsites along this stretch before the state park boundary if you’re still looking for somewhere to turn in for the night.
+Numerous campsites are along this stretch before the state park boundary if you’re still looking for somewhere to turn in for the night.

 The next campsites will require a little more of a hike, and you’ll reach them near miles 14-16.
 These are found on the difficult stretch traveling along the “red Mo,” so you will need to scope out the water situation a little more closely if this is where you stop to spend the night.